bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Updating from threads
 '''''''''''''''''''''

 You can make blocking computations in separate threads.
-However, you **have to** schedule document updates via a next tick callback.
+However, you **must** schedule document updates via a next tick callback.
 This callback executes as soon as possible with the next iteration of the Tornado event loop and automatically acquires necessary locks to safely update the document state.